 Our Pre-Primary assessment is continuous and all inclusive.
 All attributes and activities are recorded and discussed with parents regularly for the growth and enhancement of children.
 Suggestions, feedback, tips to the parents, active involvement of the parents are all included for the benefit of students.

 Our primary assessment for classes I to V is a combination of Pre-Primary assessment and Middle school assessment.
-It is developed gradually so that children do not feel stress of formal examinations but are prepared to take the formal assessment when they reach class VI.
+It is developed gradually so that children do not feel the stress of formal examinations but are prepared to take the formal assessment when they reach class VI.

 Scholastic Areas: For class VI-VIII